 Cream the Butter and Sugar

 Plenty of cake recipes also ask you to cream the butter and sugar together.
-Basically, this just means that room temperature butter and sugar should be beaten until small bubbles are formed, creating the aeration needed to create a light texture.
+Basically, this just means that room-temperature butter and sugar should be beaten until small bubbles are formed, creating the aeration needed to create a light texture.

 You can use a wooden spoon or an electric mixer fixed with the flat beater attachment to cream the butter and sugar.

 The goal here is to cream to the right consistency, though.
 Overcreaming can lead to popped bubbles, which means a denser cake in the end.
-You can tell your butter and sugar is properly creamed if the following occurs:
+You can tell your butter and sugar are properly creamed if the following occurs: